MSc CPsychol MBACP

 It is respectfully requested that payments are made at the end of each session either by cash, cheque or BACS.

-Therapy sessions are usually 50 minutes long and weekly (although in some cases half hour or fortnightly sessions may be arranged).
+Therapy sessions are usually 50 minutes long and weekly (although in some cases twice a week, fortnightly or half hour sessions may be arranged).

 I can offer short-term therapy (approx 6 - 12 weeks), long-term (which can be over a year) or open ended therapy (No fixed date for an ending is decided during the initial stages).